 Rockcliff Files Updated Tower Deposit Mineral Resource Estimate, 1.03Mt Indicated @ 5.74% CuEq, 0.37Mt Inferred @ 4.29% CuEq

-Sudbury, April 16, 2020 - Further to, Rockcliff Metals Corp.
-(CSE: RCLF) (FSE: RO0) (WKN: A2H60G) ("Rockcliff" or the "Company") news release dated March 2, 2020, the Company is pleased to announce the filing of a National Instrument 43-101-Standards of Disclosure for Mineral Projects ("NI 43-101") technical report titled "Technical Report and Updated Mineral Resource Estimate of the Tower Copper (Zinc-Gold-Silver) Project, Manitoba, Canada (the "Technical Report") in respect of an updated Mineral Resource Estimate prepared by P&E Mining Consultants Inc. ("P&E") on the Tower Property.
-The Tower Property is part of the Company's Manitoba property portfolio and is located within the prolific Flin Flon-Snow Lake greenstone belt.
-A copy of the Technical Report is available on the Company's SEDAR issuer profile at www.SEDAR.com and the Company's website at http://rockcliffmetals.com.
+SUDBURY, April 16, 2020 - Further to, Rockcliff Metals Corp. (“Rockcliff” or the “Company”) (CSE: RCLF) (FRANKFURT: RO0, WKN: A2H60G) news release dated March 2, 2020, the Company is pleased to announce the filing of a National Instrument 43-101-Standards of Disclosure for Mineral Projects (“NI 43-101”) technical report titled “Technical Report and Updated Mineral Resource Estimate of the Tower Copper (Zinc-Gold-Silver) Project, Manitoba, Canada (the “Technical Report”) in respect of an updated Mineral Resource Estimate prepared by P&E Mining Consultants Inc. (“P&E”) on the Tower Property.
+The Tower Property is part of the Company’s Manitoba property portfolio and is located within the prolific Flin Flon-Snow Lake greenstone belt.
+A copy of the Technical Report is available on the Company’s SEDAR issuer profile at www.SEDAR.com and the Company’s website at http://rockcliffmetals.com.

 Highlights of the Updated Tower Mineral Resource Estimate Compared to Previous Resource Estimate